Croatia What to visit

 View from Klis Fort, Split

-In my case, I ended up arriving and departing via Zagreb, which is “far away” from all the other points I visited on this itinerary.
+In my case, I flew in and out of Zagreb, which is somewhat distant from the other stops on this itinerary.

 Croatia What to Visit Hvar